Rosie is a library media specialist. An avid reader and life-long learner, Rosie enjoys sharing her knowledge and expertise in many areas.

 - Add bonemeal to the soil.
 Most gardeners suggest doing this to provide sufficient nutrients to the roots, making the plant stronger.

-- Watering often.
+- Water often.
 This is necessary, especially in the beginning, to ensure the plant will thrive.

 How to Care for a Clematis